-Impairment of Long-lived Assets
+Impairment of Long-Lived Assets

-The Company's equipment and intangibles with finite lives are reviewed for an indication of impairment at the end of each reporting period.
+Equipment and intangible asset with finite lives are reviewed for an indication of impairment at the end of each reporting period.
 If indication of impairment exists, the asset's recoverable amount is estimated.
 The recoverable amount is the greater of the asset's fair value less costs of disposal and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.